Alfresco/docs-alfresco/ags/latest/using/gs/the-fileplan.md

 ## Building the File Plan

-The File Plan is built up by adding levels made up of categories and folders.
+The File Plan is built up by adding levels made up of {% include tooltip.html word="category" text="categories" %} and folders.

 Only a few users have the capability to add folders and categories, and this is tightly controlled to make sure that your system remains compliant.
 Capabilities are assigned to user roles in the RM Admin Tools.
 You might be assigned the capability to create folders but not categories, or just have the capability to add records.